 Kids won’t drop the games console?
-Glued to their phone and social media accounts?
+Glued to their phone and social media accounts or chatGPT?
 The children and technology relationship is one both psychologists and parents are concerned by.

 The modern parenting challenge?

 Screen overload is undoubtedly one of the biggest challenges modern mums and dads face with their families.